Delaware • New Jersey • Pennsylvania

 Public Hearing

-- The Delaware River Basin Commission (DRBC) held its third-quarter public hearing on Wednesday, August 6, 2025, starting at 1:30 p.m.
-The public hearing was open to the public and was held virtually via Zoom Webinar.
-A livestream via the DRBC's YouTube channel was also offered.
+- The Delaware River Basin Commission (DRBC) will hold its fourth-quarter public hearing on Wednesday, November 5, 2025, starting at 1:30 p.m.
+The public hearing is open to the public and will be held virtually via Zoom Webinar.
+A livestream via the DRBC's YouTube channel will also be offered.

 Business Meeting

-- The DRBC will hold its third-quarter business meeting on Wednesday, September 10, 2025, starting at 10:30 a.m.
+- The DRBC will hold its fourth-quarter business meeting on Wednesday, December 10, 2025, starting at 10:30 a.m.
 The business meeting is open to the public and will be held virtually via Zoom Webinar.
-A livestream via the DRBC's YouTube channel will be offered.
+A livestream via the DRBC's YouTube channel will also be offered.

 Please Note: Public Hearing & Business Meeting information is typically posted ~10 days before the public hearing; any additional business meeting information is shared ~10 days before the business meeting.